Vol. V · No. 04 · July 16, 2026Boston + New EnglandEst. 2026

 One man, one scale, one increasingly specific opinion about mascarpone.

-A separate category exists for one dessert.The IRC – Italian Rum Cake – is what Mark called tiramisu for roughly a decade before anyone told him.
-When the mistake was identified, we kept the name.
-It now appears on every review, rated 0.00–1.00, independently of the restaurant's overall score.
+A separate category exists for one dessert.The IRC – Italian Rum Cake – is what Mark called tiramisu for roughly a decade or two before anyone told him.
+By the time the mistake was identified, the name had already stuck.
+It now appears on every review, rated 0.00 – 1.00, independently of the restaurant's overall score.
 A perfect restaurant can have a weak IRC.
 It has happened.
 It has been devastating.

 1.00